The Fascinating Widow

 The Fascinating Widow is a 1910 musical comedy with music by Frederick W. Mills and both book and lyrics by Otto Harbach.
 It was created as a starring vehicle for the female impersonator Julian Eltinge.
 The play premiered in Atlantic City, New Jersey, then toured the United States for 10 months before appearing on Broadway in September 1911.

 Productions

 The play premiered at the Apollo Theatre in Atlantic City, New Jersey on November 14, 1910, with A.H.
 Woods producing.
 Woods toured the show around the United States, then brought it back to the Apollo in August 1911, before taking it to Broadway.
 It opened on Broadway at the Liberty Theatre on September 11, 1911.
 After a seven-week run on Broadway, the show returned to the road, where it ran for several more years.
+The 1912-1913 national tour starred Eltinge in his same role as Hal Blake/Mrs. Monte and actress Belle Adair as Margaret Leffingwell.